arruw/fri-1920-bio-assignment01/README.md

+# Mini Project #1: Where are the Genes

+Implement a gene-finding algorithm that examines open reading frames and finds subsequences that span from the start codon to the stop codon.
+Use the full genome of the Mycoplasma genitalium (NCBI ID is [NC_000908](https://www.ncbi.nlm.nih.gov/nuccore/NC_000908)) to find gene candidates.
+Notice that for this organism the stop codons are only TAA and TAG.
+Filter out the genes that are too short and contain only, say, L codons, and compare your candidate genes to the genes that are reported in the annotated genome.
+For comparison, computer recall and precision, and report on the dependence of these two accuracy scores on the length L of the open reading frames.
+Express the length of L in codons.
+Answer the questions below, include a figure with a precision/recall curve, and summarize your findings.

+## Questions

-What is the size of Mycoplasma genitalium genome?
+**What is the size of Mycoplasma genitalium genome?**

+580076 bp

-How many genes does it include?
+**How many genes does it include?**

 563

-What is the length of the smallest and the longest gene (in codons)?
-What is the median length of the gene (in codons)?
+**What is the length of the smallest and the longest gene (in codons)?
+What is the median length of the gene (in codons)?**

-What is the recall/precision of your gene finding procedure at L=50 and L=125 codons?

-Size of genom:  580076
-Number of genes:  563
 Shortest gene:  74

 Longest gene:  5418

 Median length of gene:  825

+**What is the recall/precision of your gene finding procedure at L=50 and L=125 codons?**

+TODO